 when an error occurs.
 This is automatically configured by the notifier

-, unless a development environment is detected.
+to be production, unless a development environment is detected.
 In

-which case it will be set to development
+which case it will be set to development.
+If the app is running on

-iOS by a TestFlight beta user, it will automatically be set to testflight
+iOS by a TestFlight beta user, it will automatically be set to testflight.

 If you wish to override this, you can do so by setting the releaseStage